exploratoria/exploratoria.github.io/readme.md

 ## Apps

-The intention is to provide scripts dealing with physics, biology, cartography, math and more
+The intention is to provide scripts dealing with physics, astronomy, biology, cartography, math and more

 ## Cookbook